jaredly/jerd/docs/Roadmap.md

 #### NORMAL MODE

+- [ ] hmmm got to be honest about how long an `id` is going to be folks.
+I guess with hideIds it's fine...

 Ok so I think what we need is:
 - node loc idx, which we already have
 - and then a cache that I build that does backlinks, right? and a mapping of "idx to term"